Tilbage til Blog

 If the interviewee is a curious person eager to learn and improve their knowledge and skills, this could be a good, long-term investment for both parties involved.

-It’s quite interesting that sometimes, overly qualified candidates could “stop trying” once they get employed, and candidates who are almost as qualified as them can be more eager to try to prove themselves as new team members.
+It’s quite interesting that sometimes, overly qualified candidates can “stop trying” once they're employed, while candidates who are almost as qualified can be more eager to prove themselves as new team members.

-Hold on to the developers’ resumes with the potential of professional loyalty, perfecting skills, and being a superb culture fit for the company.
+Hold on to the developers’ resumes for the potential of professional loyalty, strong skills, and a superb culture fit for the company.

 After all the candidates have gone through the interview stages, it’s time to decide who gets a spot on your team.
-A big decision like this is not to be rushed but not to be prolonged too much.
+A big decision like this is not to be rushed, but not prolonged too long.

 Not just in this case, but overall, a decision that stretches out until “infinite times” will probably be forgotten along the way.
 Or, it might not even matter if it takes too long – the competitors will likely hire the developer by that time.